 Drug and alcohol addiction is a significant burden for individuals and families alike, as well as for society as a whole.
 Unfortunately far too many people are hesitant to go to the hospital for help because they fear the symptoms of withdrawal during detoxification.
 Additionally, abruptly ceasing alcohol or drug use can be dangerous.

 New Vision™ at Cass Regional Medical Center offers an inpatient medical stabilization service for adults with drug, alcohol or related health issues.

-The service accepts appropriate adults, who are in active or impending withdrawal from certain drugs.
-The treatment consists of a medically supervised hospital stay for inpatient stabilization that typically lasts 3 days.
+The service accepts appropriate adults who are in active or impending withdrawal from certain drugs.
+The treatment consists of a medically-supervised hospital stay for inpatient stabilization that typically lasts three days.
 The inpatient stay includes the following aspects:

 - Medical Stabilization

 New Vision™ is able to provide a safe medical stabilization setting for those dependent on: